-A single plant propagated by the exhibitor from seed, stem, leaf cutting or other method.
+A single plant propagated by the exhibitor from a) seed, b) stem, c) leaf cutting or d) other method.
 Date and method of propagation must be specified on a 4” x 6” white index card (starting date, light source, medium used, repotting date, etc.) Entry may include multiples of the same species.

 (A plant noted for its age, owned by the exhibitor for at least 5 years)

-An individual plant, owned by the exhibitor for a minimum of six months, which does not qualify for entry elsewhere in Division III.
-One entry per exhibitor, please.
+Enter an individual plant, owned by the exhibitor for a minimum of three months, which does not qualify for entry elsewhere in Division III.
+One par entry per exhibitor, please.
 To be judged on horticultural excellence.